hannahfrost/or2017/README.md

 ## What is Hydra in a Box
 * IMLS Grant with 3 partners
-* Feature development on Hyrax (library) enabling us to build the Hyku application.
+* Feature development on Hyrax (library, formerly Sufia) enabling us to build the Hyku application.
 * One aspect is [HykuDirect](https://hykudirect.com/).
 Multi-tenant software as a service
   * In the AWS cloud
 * Another aspect is "easy to install".